 Funny how the tables turn.
 Funny how when you serve, you sacrifice so many of your own ambitions but then find out in the giving that it is all worth it.
 That it is valuable to empower the growth of others, while God is good to enable yours somehow still.

 There is something beautiful in all of that.

 So we read, we talked about our reading, we prayed and hugged.

-I finally get a shower, folded another load of laundry, make my list of what I need to do the next day and say my own prayers.
-It is late and I meant to get to bed much earlier before it all begins again.
-I meant to find some time to study my Spanish vocabulary, but it is all I could do that day.
+I finally get a shower, folded another load of laundry, make my list of what I need to do the next day, and say my own prayers.
+It is late, and I meant to get to bed much earlier before it all begins again.
+I expected to find some time to study my Spanish vocabulary, but it is all I could do that day.
 “It is all, unto you O Lord,” I whisper.
 Sometimes the role I usually play of being the “stay-at-home missionary” seems insignificant.
 My husband’s days can seem so much more valuable.
-I know it is not true, but I, like any mother can sometimes entertain that lie.
+I know it is not valid, but I, like any mother, can sometimes entertain that lie.

 I remembered, as I lay on my pillow and heard the door unlock downstairs and imagined my husband sitting down to take off his work boots, the verses our friend, Kent had emailed that day in response to our thanks to all he had given last summer on the team that had come from Florida.
 He responded with something beautiful:

 So you also, when you have done everything you were told to do, should say, ‘We are unworthy servants; we have only done our duty.’ – Luke 17:10

 However, I consider my life worth nothing to me; my only aim is to finish the race and complete the task the Lord Jesus has given me—the task of testifying to the good news of God’s grace. -Acts 20:24